 But then, it hit Nevada.
 The AIDS crisis spread to many cities across the country in waves, including Reno.
-And mostly because of that, the gay rodeo in Reno disappeared.
+And partly because of that, the gay rodeo in Reno disappeared.

 “We were all friends.
 We all cared for each other.
 And they were just going, going, going, going,” Martin said.
 “And pretty soon, there wasn’t anybody left.”

 Martin was devastated when he lost his friend, Rodeo founder Phil Ragsdale.
 He died of AIDS in 1992.